top of page

 2. The athlete will meet all eligibility requirements.

 3. The athlete will know and understand all requirements.
-The athlete will know all of the expectations of their team and will follow them both in action and in spirit.
+The athlete will know all the expectations of their team and will follow them both in action and in spirit.

 4. The athlete will show respect for all coaches, trainers and all staff personnel.
 This includes the game plans, methods and philosophies.